Loy Allen Jr.: Busch Series career

-Loy Allen Jr made four appearances in the NASCAR Busch Series during his career, with one top-ten finish at Charlotte.
+Allen made four appearances in the NASCAR Busch Series during his career, with one top-ten finish at Charlotte.

 1995: At Charlotte Motor Speedway in May, Allen qualified 21st in the No. 19 Chevrolet.
 A multi-car crash on lap 27 led to time spent in the garage, resulting in a 43rd place finish.

 1997: Allen started the inaugural race at California in the No. 48 UniFirst Ford Thunderbird, replacing Randy Porter.
 He started 42nd and finished 35th.

 1998: Allen finished seventh place at Talladega Superspeedway in the No. 78 Church's Chicken Chevy—his career-high Busch Series finish.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings. * – Most laps led.)